 - Viral vector vaccine: The Johnson & Johnson/Janssen vaccine is a viral vector vaccine.
 It incorporates a genetic fragment of SARS-CoV-2 into a deactivated common cold virus.
 This enables the immune system to better identify and attack the coronavirus.

 How Can I Get a COVID-19 Vaccine?

-A Vaccine Finder website has been established in cooperation with the CDC to provide information about vaccine availability in different states.
+Additionally, a Vaccine Finder website has been established in cooperation with the CDC to provide information about vaccine availability in different states.
 Vaccines may be offered in various settings, including health clinics, medical offices, hospitals, pharmacies, and mass vaccination sites.

 Are COVID-19 Vaccines Safe?

-Studies in tens of thousands of people in multiple countries have shown that COVID-19 vaccines are safe, and this safety record has been reinforced since December 2020 with over 363 million doses having been administered in the United States.
+Studies in tens of thousands of people in multiple countries have shown that COVID-19 vaccines are safe, and this safety record has been reinforced since December 2020 with over 670 million doses having been administered in the United States.

-Some of the most common side effects are pain or swelling in the arm where you receive the shot, fever, chills, and headache.
-Many people also experience significant tiredness or fatigue, a side effect found in the Pfizer, Moderna, and Johnson & Johnson vaccines.
+Some of the most common side effects are pain or swelling in the arm where you receive the shot, fever, chills, headache, and fatigue.
+These side effects normally go away within a few days and pose no ongoing problems after vaccination.